dstreev/hadoop-cli/README.md

 Every HDFS-CLI session keeps track of both the local and remote current working directories.

-### Support for Kerberos Clusters

-Use the `-k,--kerberos` option when starting hdfs-cli to connect to a secure cluster.
-You will need the following:
-	- kinit to get a valid Kerberos Ticket for the target cluster.
-	- Ensure you've install Unlimited JCE on your host.
-	- Provide the REALM you are connecting to.
-	- (Optional) Provide the "Namenode" Principal Id (default='nn').
-For an HDP cluster, this default value is sufficient to connect.
-	- (Optional) Provide the "Namenode" Host (default='_HOST').
-For an HDP cluster, this default value is sufficient to connect.

-NOTE: If you are using the '-a,--auto' or '-c,--config' option with the supporting Kerberos configurations (in core-site and hdfs-site), do NOT set this 'kerberos' option.
-The required values will be extracted from those configurations.

-Example Connection parameters.

-	# Allow Connections to a cluster with a REALM (HDP.LOCAL).
-Default nn principal Id and Host will be used.
-	hdfscli -k HDP.LOCAL

-	# Allow Connections to a cluster with a REALM (HDP.LOCAL) and a custom nn principal.
-Default Host will be used.
-	hdfscli -k HDP.LOCAL,namenode

-	Allow Connections to a cluster with a REALM (HDP.LOCAL) and a custom nn principal. hdfscli -k HDP.LOCAL,namenode,m1.hdp.local

-This can be used in conjunction with the 'Startup' Init option below to automatically connect to commonly used clusters.

 ### Support for External Configurations (core-site.xml,hdfs-site.xml)

-Sometimes you need to have specific properties set via 'core-site' and 'hdfs-site' property files.
-This includes the configuration settings needed to connect to a High-Availability Namenode Cluster.
+By default, hdfs-cli will use `/etc/hadoop/conf` as the default location to search for `core-site.xml` and `hdfs-site.xml`.
+If you want to use an alternate, use the `--config` option when starting up hdfs-cli.

-The '--config' option takes 1 parameter, a local directory.
+The `--config` option takes 1 parameter, a local directory.
 This directory should contain hdfs-site.xml and core-site.xml files.
 When used, you'll automatically be connected to hdfs and changed to you're hdfs home directory.

 Example Connection parameters.

     # Use the hadoop files in the input directory to configure and connect to HDFS.
     hdfscli --config ../mydir

-This can be used in conjunction with the 'Startup' Init option below to run a set of commands automatically after the connection is made.
-The 'connect' option should NOT be used in the initialization script.

-### Support for default configuration

-The '-a,--auto' option has no parameters.
-When specified, the default /etc/hadoop/conf directory will be searched for core-site and hdfs-site files.
-This option is similiar to using: hdfscli --config /etc/hadoop/conf

-    # Basic Usage for Default
-    hdfscli -a

 This can be used in conjunction with the 'Startup' Init option below to run a set of commands automatically after the connection is made.
 The 'connect' option should NOT be used in the initialization script.

 ### Startup Initialization Option